CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 2. An element `f(x) : B` whose definition involves a variable element `x : A`.

-Here is our first Agda function: a function of type `ℕ → ℕ` that doubles the natural number that you give it.
+Here is our first Agda function: a function of type `ℕ → ℕ`{.Agda} that doubles the natural number that you give it.

 ```